-- Subordinated notes are measured at best estimate21, corresponding to the present value of future cash flows payable to note holders (as determined based on each issue's characteristics), discounted at the risk free rate plus the issue date credit spread; - Subordinated notes issued before 2015 are classified as Restricted Tier 1, Tier 2 and Tier 3 in line with the principles of the vested rights protection clause: - Undated subordinated notes eligible for inclusion in solvency capital for 50% of their amount under the regulations in force on the issue date are classified as Restricted Tier 1 under the Solvency II transitional measures, - Dated subordinated notes eligible for inclusion in solvency capital for 25% of their amount under the regulations in force on the issue date are classified as Tier 2 under the Solvency II transitional measures.
+- Inclusion of part of the policyholders' surplus reserve in surplus own funds based on ACPR calculation guidelines, following publication of the Ministerial Order on life insurance companies' surplus own funds published in the Journal Officiel dated 28 December 2019.
+Surplus own funds amounted to €9.8 billion; - Subordinated notes are measured at their economic value, calculated as the present value of future cash flows payable to note holders (as determined based on each issue's characteristics), discounted at the risk free rate plus the issue date credit spread; - Subordinated notes issued before 2015 are classified as Restricted Tier 1, Tier 2 and Tier 3 in line with the principles of the vested rights protection clause: - Undated subordinated notes eligible for inclusion in solvency capital for 50% of their amount under the regulations in force on the issue date are classified as Restricted Tier 1 under the Solvency II transitional measures, - Dated subordinated notes eligible for inclusion in solvency capital for 25% of their amount under the regulations in force on the issue date are classified as Tier 2 under the Solvency II transitional measures.